Byron/termbook/README.md

 [![dependency status](https://deps.rs/repo/github/byron/termbook/status.svg)](https://deps.rs/repo/github/byron/termbook)

-`termbook` is a command-line tool to build [`mdbook`'s][mdbook] while executing `bash` codeblocks and collecting their output to become part of the `mdbook`.
+`termbook` is a command-line tool to build [`mdbook`'s][mdbook] while executing codeblocks and collecting their output to become part of the `mdbook`.

 This allows to write testable documentation for command-line interfaces.